UnbiGo/water-reminder/README.md

 # What is modified:
-1) I make it rub in raspberry pi 4
+1) I make it run in raspberry pi 4
 2) Raspberry pi send the drink remind in my linux pc
 3) The pc send notification when the data receive [use this https://github.com/UnbiGo/NotifyByCurl]
+4) make alarm in time ranges

 # Water Reminder